Phil Hardy (footballer)

 Philip Hardy (born 9 April 1973) is an English-born former Ireland under-21 footballer who played as a left-back.
 With Welsh club Wrexham from 1990 to 2001, he played more than 450 games under manager Brian Flynn.
 He was named on the PFA Team of the Year for the 1991–92 Fourth Division campaign.
-He picked up both a winners medal and a runners-up medal in the Welsh Cup, and during his time at the club Wrexham reached four FAW Premier Cup finals, winning on three occasions, and were also promoted out of the Third Division in 1992–93.
+He picked up both a winners and runners-up medal in the Welsh Cup.
+During his time at the club, Wrexham reached four FAW Premier Cup finals, winning on three occasions, and were also promoted out of the Third Division in 1992–93.
 He later played ten games for Port Vale, before leaving the professional game in 2002.

 Club career

 Hardy started his career with Fourth Division Wrexham, signing professionally for Brian Flynn's side in 1990.
 He played in the Welsh Cup final at the Cardiff Arms Park in 1991, in what finished as a 2–0 win for Swansea City.
 An ever-present in the 1991–92 season, along with fellow full-back Andy Thackeray, he played in the club's giant-killing of Arsenal in the FA Cup Third Round.
 They were eventually defeated by West Ham United in the next round, following a replay.
 For his performances, Hardy was named on the PFA Team of the Year.

 Following the creation of the Premier League, Wrexham spent the 1992–93 season in the Third Division.
 A second-place finish then won the club promotion into the Second Division.
-The "Red Dragons" held their own in the third tier, and remained in the division for the rest of Hardy's time at the club.
+The "Red Dragons" held their own in the third tier and remained in the division for the rest of Hardy's time at the club.

-He captained the side in the 1995 Welsh Cup Final victory over Cardiff City, in his second appearance in a cup final.
+He captained the side in the 1995 Welsh Cup final victory over Cardiff City, in his second appearance in a cup final.
 Wrexham equalled a club record by reaching the FA Cup quarter-finals in 1996–97, beating Colwyn Bay, Scunthorpe United, West Ham United, Peterborough United and Birmingham City on the way.
 Drawn against Chesterfield, also of the Third Division, a 1–0 defeat at Saltergate prevented the club from making a first-ever appearance in the FA Cup semi-finals.
-However Hardy was limited to just sixteen appearances throughout the 1996–97 season.
+However, Hardy was limited to just 16 appearances throughout the 1996–97 season.